aadhithya/aadhithya.github.io/_pages/about.md

 While my primary resicdence is in Munich 🥨, you can also find me in Berlin quite often.
 In my spare time, I like working on projects that I find fun and interesting(I've not been able to find much time for this lately... :/).

 I'm always eager to learn and collaborate.
-Feel free to connect with me at `hello@asankar.de` or at one of my social handles.
+Feel free to connect with me at `aadhithya.s@outlook.com` or at one of my social handles.